Polaris Platform

 Defining the Problem

 Polaris is a security product that helps users find vulnerabilities in their code.
-The product was compiled of several features from multiple security products within the Software Integrity Group rolled up into one to create a quality experience.
-The challenges we faced were with integrating these features to be consistent throughout Polaris.
+The product was compiled of several features from multiple security products within the Software Integrity Group rolled up to create an all-in-one experience.

-During my time on Polaris I worked on several key features that enhanced the usability of the product and tied in other existing product features that helped shape polaris into the ultimate toolkit for users as well as contributed to new component patterns to our design system library.
+During my time on Polaris I worked on several key features that enhanced the usability of the product that helped shape polaris into the ultimate toolkit for its users as well as contributed to new component patterns to our design system library.

 Below are examples of my time on Polaris and it’s journey through an updated design system and integration of features.